Overview

 commission.

-For instances other than model trades and private fund trades (e.g., rebalancing individual advisory
+For instances other than model trades and the private fund trades (e.g., rebalancing individual

-client accounts, investing cash for an advisory client, raising cash for an advisory client) (“ticket
+advisory client accounts, investing cash for an advisory client, raising cash for an advisory client)

-trades”), we generally will not aggregate client account orders.
-Trades for these events are initiated
+(“ticket trades”), we generally will not aggregate client account orders.
+Ticket trades are initiated

 by our client advisory teams in respect of individual client accounts, and typically are executed